Kiki is coming to London đŹđ§

 We decided the best way to focus on connection was to launch a social club first for our 80% women user base before then relaunching subletting to everyone in the club!
 We had over 700 people apply to join and over 50 coffees/ meet ups!
 Many of our first sublet matches came from people in this social club!

 After 2 months of running the social club, we relaunched an invite-only sublet club.
-The idea was to focus on ‘connection’ with our users to ensure people would be comfortable having someone stay in their home for the first time (i.e. only mutual friends, no strangers)
+The idea was to focus on âconnectionâ with our users to ensure people would be comfortable having someone stay in their home for the first time (i.e. only mutual friends, no strangers)

 I went on 120 coffee dates then we allowed those 120 people to vouch for friends to get in!
 We hit 100 matches in Jul and 200 in Sep.
 We then went on a hiring spree and the team became, Toby, Ela, Michael, Aleko and Nick!

-Hit 300 matches and hosted a huge 300 person rooftop party at our new office! (when we hit 1000 matches we’ll have to do something epic, taking ideas 👀)
+Hit 300 matches and hosted a huge 300 person rooftop party at our new office! (when we hit 1000 matches weâll have to do something epic, taking ideas đ)

-We hit 500 matches and couldn’t fit anymore Kikiers on our giant map so have capped it and are building a giant digital one!
+We hit 500 matches and couldnât even fit anymore Kikiers on our giant map!

-Almost 7 years later, Kiki has brought me some of my happiest and darkest days but I wouldn’t change any of it.
-We’ve built a cult team of incredible humans and are hiring atm!
-Thank you to every single person who’s been a part of this journey in helping us unchain the world from their rent (we might just pull this off).
+Almost 7 years later, Kiki has brought me some of my happiest and darkest days but I wouldnât change any of it.
+Weâre building a cult team of incredible humans (shoutout Michael and V) and are hiring more atm so Londoners come join the team!
+Thank you to every single person whoâs been a part of this journey in helping us change how the world lives (we might just pull this off).
 Love, Toby and the team x